Harvard Historical Studies

 The Arnauld family rose to prominence at the end of the sixteenth century by attaching themselves to King Louis XIV with absolute loyalty and obedience.
 The religious conversion of Angélique Arnauld, however, early in the seventeenth century, dramatically changed this family’s fortunes.
 Alexander Sedgwick’s engaging history chronicles the Arnauld family’s reaction to momentous political and religious developments and offers a unique perspective on a tumultuous period in French history.

-Many historians have attempted to understand the violent religious conflicts of the seventeenth century from viewpoints dominated by concepts of class, gender, and demography.
-But few studies have explored the cultural process whereby religious symbolism created social cohesion and political allegiance.
-This book examines religious conflict in the parish communities of early modern England using an interdisciplinary approach that includes all these perspectives.
+Few studies have explored the cultural process whereby religious symbolism created social cohesion and political allegiance.
+This book examines religious conflict in the parish communities of early modern England using an interdisciplinary approach that includes the perspectives of class, gender, and demography.

-Daniel Roche, the foremost historian of eighteenth-century France, brings the Old Regime to life by showing how its institutions operated and how they were understood by the people who worked within them.
-Roche depicts the eighteenth-century French “culture of appearances”—the food and clothing, living quarters, and reading material of the peasant, the merchant, the noble, the King, from Paris to the provinces.
+The foremost historian of 18th-century France explores how the Old Regime’s institutions operated and how they were understood by the people who worked within them.
+Roche depicts the “culture of appearances”—the food and clothing, living quarters, and reading material of the peasant, the merchant, the noble, the King, from Paris to the provinces.

 The American Civil War and the Paris Commune of 1871, Philip Katz argues, were part of the broader sweep of transatlantic development in the mid-nineteenth century—an age of democratic civil wars.
 Katz shows how American political culture in the period that followed the Paris Commune was shaped by that event.
 The telegraph, the new Atlantic cable, and the news-gathering experience gained in the Civil War transformed the Paris Commune into an American national event.

-Ernest Gruening is perhaps best known for his vehement fight against U.S. military involvement in Vietnam, where he set himself apart by casting one of two votes against the Tonkin Gulf Resolution in 1964.
-However, as Robert Johnson shows in this political biography, it’s Gruening’s sixty-year public career in its entirety that provides an opportunity for historians to explore continuity and change in dissenting thought, on both domestic and international affairs, in twentieth-century America.
+Gruening is perhaps best known for his vehement fight against U.S. military involvement in Vietnam.
+However, as Johnson shows here, it’s Gruening’s sixty-year public career in its entirety that provides an opportunity for historians to explore continuity and change in dissenting thought in twentieth-century America.

-England’s seventeenth-century colonial empire in North America and the Caribbean was created by migration, as captured in the London port register of 1635, the largest extant port register for any single year in the colonial period and unique in its record of migration to America and to the European continent.
-Alison Games analyzes the 7,500 people who traveled from London in that year, recreating individual careers, exploring colonial societies at a time of emerging viability, and delineating a world sustained and defined by migration.
-Together, the migrants’ stories offer a new social history of the seventeenth century.
+England’s 17th-century colonial empire in North America and the Caribbean was created by migration, as captured in the London port register of 1635, the largest extant port register for any single year in the colonial period.
+Games analyzes the 7,500 people who traveled from London in that year.

-Thousands of men and women were executed for incompatible religious views in sixteenth-century Europe.
-The meaning and significance of those deaths are studied here comparatively for the first time, providing a compelling argument for the importance of martyrdom as both a window onto religious sensibilities and a crucial component in the formation of divergent Christian traditions and identities.
-Reconstructing religious motivation, conviction, and behavior in early modern Europe, Brad S. Gregory shows us the shifting perspectives of authorities willing to kill, martyrs willing to die, martyrologists eager to memorialize, and controversialists keen to dispute.
+Thousands were executed for incompatible religious views in 16th-century Europe.
+The meaning and significance of those deaths are studied here comparatively, providing an argument for the importance of martyrdom as a window onto religious sensibilities and a crucial component in the formation of divergent Christian traditions and identities.

-During the 1760s and 1770s, those who were sensitive and supposedly suffering made public show of their delicacy by going to the new establishments known as “restaurateurs’ rooms” and sipping their bouillons there.
-However, the restaurants that had begun as purveyors of health food soon became sites for extending frugal, politically correct hospitality and later became symbols of aristocratic greed.
-From restoratives to Restoration, Rebecca Spang establishes the restaurant at the very intersection of public and private in French culture—the first public place where people went to be private.
+As Spang explains, during the 1760s and 1770s, sensitive, self-described sufferers made public show of their delicacy by going to the new establishments known as “restaurateurs’ rooms” to sip bouillons.
+But these locations soon became sites for extending frugal, politically correct hospitality and later became symbols of aristocratic greed.

-In his study of Brandenburg, Germany, Timothy Vogt directly challenges both the "antifascist" paradigm employed by East German historians and the "sovietization" interpretive model that has dominated western studies.
-He argues that Soviet denazification was neither an effective purge of society nor part of a methodical "sovietization" of the eastern zone.
-Instead, in a detailed study, denazification is pictured as a failure, which fell short of its goals and was eventually abandoned by the frustrated Soviet and German leadership.
+In his study of Brandenburg, Germany, Vogt directly challenges both the “antifascist” paradigm employed by East German historians and the “sovietization” interpretive model that has dominated western studies.
+He argues that Soviet denazification was neither an effective purge of society nor part of a methodical “sovietization” of the eastern zone.

 This book completes the grim picture of slavery by showing us the origins, nature, and extent of slave patrols in Virginia and the Carolinas from the late 17th century through the end of the Civil War.
 Here we see how the patrols, formed by county courts and state militias, were the closest enforcers of codes governing slaves throughout the South.